 The Belgian Centre for Equal Opportunities and Opposition to Racism receives an increasing number of complaints.
-In 2011, 25% of these complaints were related to work.
-Most of these complaints were on discrimination based on 1) race, 2) disability and 3) age.
+In 2013, 25% of these complaints were related to work.
+Most of these complaints were on discrimination based on (1) race, (2) disability, (3) religion or belief and (4) age.

 Furthermore, where an employee who is discriminated against because he/she lacks a beneficial provision, which for example a particular age group (such as young employees or those over 60) already benefits from, the contract of the employee who was discriminated against will be deemed to include that provision.
 This means that all employees of a company might benefit from a provision that was meant solely for younger/older employees.
 This applies to all kinds of contracts (individual and collective) as well as policies and other documents that form part of the employment relationship.

 Employees who are discriminated against will benefit from protection against dismissal.
 There is therefore potential for an employee to falsely claim age discrimination with the sole objective of obtaining protection against dismissal.
 Furthermore, fixed damages might also trigger employees to launch more claims based on age discrimination.